AddyCuber/De-blurring-with-GAN/README.md

 - Output: Deblurred images maintaining the original aspect ratio
 - Architecture: Based on a GAN with custom reflection padding
 - File size: ~45MB

+## Training

+The training process and model architecture are documented in the Jupyter notebook `deblurring-with-gan.ipynb`.
+The notebook includes:
+- Data preprocessing and augmentation
+- Model architecture implementation
+- Training configuration and hyperparameters
+- Results and performance analysis

 ## License